 The Cortado or the Flat White Has More Calories?

 A Flat White contains more calories than a cortado because it requires more milk.
 The difference is not huge, though.
 We need to keep in mind that most calories in a coffee would come from additives if you choose any flavors or toppings.

 If you are watching your coffee calories, then milk is another important factor to consider.
 Low-fat milk would have fewer calories compared to whole milk.

 How Does a Flat White Taste vs a Cortado?

 Finally, let’s talk about the taste of a flat white vs cortado.
 A Flat White has a more velvety taste, more sweetness, and a thicker texture than a cortado.

-The Cortado has a more pungent espresso taste, but the steamed milk nicely balances it.
+The Cortado has a more coffee pun-gent taste, but the steamed milk nicely balances it.
 The drink is less sweet and smoother compared to the flat white.

 There you have it!
 Our Cortado vs flat white comparison explains all the similarities and differences between these two popular coffee drinks.

 If you watch the consistency of the milk, the milk ratio and the size of the drink, that can help you to recognize both cortados and flat whites.

 - Cortado vs Cappuccino: What’s the Difference?